hackkaliboi/Godirect2.0/PWA_CUSTOMIZATION_GUIDE.md

 1. Open Chrome DevTools
 2. Go to Application tab
 3. Click "Install" to simulate PWA installation
-4. Check if PWA-specific UI appears
+4. Check if PWA-specific UI appears and browser elements are hidden

 ### Mobile Testing
 1. Open the site in Chrome on Android or Safari on iOS
 2. Look for "Add to Home Screen" option
 3. Install the app
-4. Open the installed app to see PWA-specific UI
+4. Open the installed app to see PWA-specific UI with hidden browser elements

 ## Extending the Customization